Obiente/Cloud/docs/guides/vps-provisioning.md

 5. Gateway routes connection to VPS instance
 6. User gets interactive SSH session on the VPS

-**Without vps-gateway (fallback):**
-1. User connects to API server on port 2222 (SSH proxy)
-2. API server authenticates user (SSH key or API token)
-3. API server connects to jump host via SSH (using configured SSH keys)
-4. Jump host routes connection to VPS instance (by IP or hostname)
-5. User gets interactive SSH session on the VPS

 **Troubleshooting SSH Proxy:**

 - **"VPS IP address not available"**:
-  - With gateway: Check gateway service is running and VPS has allocated IP
+  - Check gateway service is running and VPS has allocated IP
-  - Without gateway: VPS may not have network configured or guest agent not ready.
-The proxy will attempt to connect using hostname via jump host.
+  - VPS may not have network configured or guest agent not ready.
+The proxy will attempt to connect using hostname directly.
 - **"failed to connect to gateway"**: Check `VPS_GATEWAY_API_SECRET` matches `GATEWAY_API_SECRET` in gateway service.
 Ensure gateway can reach API at `GATEWAY_API_URL`.
-- **"failed to connect to jump host"**: SSH keys not configured for jump host (see "Configure SSH Proxy and Jump Host" section above)
+- **"failed to connect via gateway"**: Gateway not configured or unreachable (see "Configure VPS Gateway" section above)
 - **"Connection reset"**: Check if SSH proxy service is running and port 2222 is accessible

 ## Managing VPS Instances